sallen95/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+It is in the return statement.
+Because it is a function embedded within the higher order function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+"Dan rolled a" is always the same.
+The thing that could change is the number.
+It could be between 1 and 6.

 c.
 What is the lexical scope of `newRoll`?

+it is inside the innermost function of personalDice().

 ### Task 3 - Stretch Goals